IllinoisLegalAidOnline/ilao-documentation/docs/source/next_steps_content_type.rst

 For each reply:

 * Creata a follow-up message.
 For example, if a user replies No, you might want to reassure them, remind them of the next step, and schedule another reminder.
-* Attach the text of the step, if desired.
-For example, if the individual replies yes, you may want to let them know what they need to do next.
+* Attach the text of a legal step or legal question(s).
+For example, if someone has not yet appealed their TANF denial, you might want to remind them how to do so by including that step in the message.
+Or maybe you want to remind them of the TANF eligibility requirements by including that legal question
 * Schedule when to send the message; 99% of the time, this should be set to immediately.
 * Indicate if this is the last step in the flow.
 * Schedule a next step follow up: